 IFRS 16 leases FAQs

-It introduces a ‘right of use’ model under which lessees will recognise an asset reflecting their right to use the leased asset for the lease term and a lease liability reflecting their obligation to make lease payments.
-Both the asset and the liability will be recognised on-balance sheet at the commencement of the lease.
+It describes a ‘right of use’ model under which lessees will recognise an asset reflecting their right to use the leased asset for the lease term and a lease liability reflecting their obligation to make lease payments.
+Both the asset and the liability are recognised on-balance sheet at the commencement of the lease.

-2. Has the definition of a lease changed?
+2. What is the definition of a lease?

 To assess whether a contract is or contains a lease, an entity must assess whether, throughout the period of use, the customer has both:

 - The right to obtain substantially all the economic benefits from use of the identified asset; and

 - The right to direct the use of the identified asset.

 3. How is the lease liability measured and subsequently accounted for?